 Puerto Rico Premium Outlets

-This colorful shopping center is just 45 minutes from San Juan on the highway.
-It's colloquially known as "The Outlets of Barceloneta" and has over 40 stores, including Ann Taylor, Calvin Klein, Tommy Hilfiger, Aeropostale, American Eagle, Nike, Adidas, Clark's, Crocs, Gap, Guess, Lacoste, Polo Ralph Lauren, and many more.
-There's also a movie theater and several chain restaurants like Chili's and Olive Garden, as well as local favorite Metropol, a very good Cuban restaurant with locations around the island.
+The colorful Puerto Rico Premium Outlets are just 45 minutes from San Juan on the highway.
+The shopping center is colloquially known as "The Outlets of Barceloneta" and has over 40 stores, including Ann Taylor, Calvin Klein, Tommy Hilfiger, Aeropostale, American Eagle, Nike, Adidas, Clark's, Crocs, Gap, Guess, Lacoste, Polo Ralph Lauren, and many more.
+There's also a movie theater and several chain restaurants like Chili's and Olive Garden, as well as local favorite Metropol, a very good Cuban restaurant with locations around the Island.

-There are three main beaches in Barceloneta: Playa La Boca, Playa Las Criollas, and Playa Las Palmitas.
-Playa La Boca, or The Mouth Beach, is a black sand beach located near the mouth of the Rio Grande de Manati, a large river marking the border between Barceloneta and Manati.
+There are three main beaches in Barceloneta: La Boca, Las Criollas, and Las Palmitas.
+Playa La Boca, or The Mouth beach, is a black-sand beach located near the mouth of the Río Grande de Manatí, a large river marking the border between Barceloneta and Manatí.
 There are several restaurants in the area and a malecón, or pier, for visitors to admire the view.
 Playa Las Criollas is closer to the Arecibo border and has a small pool area protected from the rough Atlantic surf by volcanic rock ridges.
 Playa Las Palmitas, much like the name implies, is lined with a row of palm trees.
 The sandy shoreline gives way to slabs of smooth rock going into the water.

 Coastal Road 681